 Asters (also known as starwort or frost flowers) are a daisy-like flower with many narrow petals radiating out from a yellow center.
 Their name comes from the Greek word for star, as the shape of their flower heads resembles a star.
 They bloom in the garden in abundance in late summer and early fall.
 While they can be found in a range of colors, the most common hues are white, pink, red, mauve, or lilac.
 They’re also attractive to butterflies—because their flowering season falls at the same time as the annual monarch butterfly migration, the butterflies often use these lovely blossoms as refueling stops on their journey.

 At Rachel Cho Floral Design, we consider every aspect of flowers in creating unique designs for you, whether we’re crafting a single arrangement or an entire event.
-Want to include a favorite variety of flower or create layered significance through flower meanings?
-We put our expertise to work to ensure that the results beautifully match your vision.
+Want to include a favorite variety of flowers or create layered significance through floral meanings?
 Our passion for innovative floral design is paired with the freshest flowers in the business and an unmatched level of customer service.
 To find out how we can help with all your floral needs, contact us today.